VirtualBrainLab/vbl-docs/docs/source/03_unity_neuro/01_urn_intro.md

 pip install unityneuro
 ```

-The bundled examples in the Examples folder should open the Unity Renderer web app automatically.
-You can also run in standalone mode by downloading the desktop app for Windows from the [releases page](https://github.com/dbirman/UnityNeuroscience/releases).
+No additional installation is required if you plan to run Urchin in a browser.
+A standalone desktop application is also available from the [releases page](https://github.com/dbirman/UnityNeuroscience/releases).
 Linux standalone available on request.

 ## Instructions